libis/rdm-integration/ddi-cdi.md

 At any time after generation:

-- Click **"Refresh"** to reload the last cached output from Redis
+- Click **"Reload viewer"** to reload the last cached output from Redis
-- This discards any unsaved edits in the SHACL form
+- This discards any unsaved edits in the cdi-viewer
 - Useful if you want to start over with the original generated metadata

 ### Understanding the Results

-The generated DDI-CDI metadata is presented in **RDF/Turtle format** and includes:
+The generated DDI-CDI metadata is presented in **JSON-LD format** (following DDI-CDI 1.0) and includes:

 #### Dataset-Level Information
 - **Dataset title** and persistent identifier (DOI)